GarrettWiebke/GarrettWiebke.github.io/docs/index.md

 ## Introduction

-* This report website focuses on the design of the Water Pump Subsystem in the Automatic Plant Care system
+* This report website focuses on the design of the Water Pump Subsystem in the Automatic Plant Care system designed by Team 106 member Garrett Wiebke.

 ### Project Summary